 For a challenge, you can straighten your hands towards the ceiling and press them together.

 Standing Half Forward Fold

 Stand with feet at hip-apart width.
 Bend down your torso using your hips, not the waist.
 Keep your back straight when bending and slowly reach the floor with your fingers.

 Most beginner might not be able to reach the floor immediately.
 You can use a yoga block to help you with that.
 For me, using yoga blocks gives me better support to deepen my stretch.

-As you do this pose often enough, you will increase in flexibility.
+As you do this pose often enough, you will increase flexibility.
 Touching the floor will be a piece of cake by then!

 Plus Size Women Can Do It Too

 Start practicing yoga today because yoga is a great way to tone your body and relax your mind no matter your body size.

 There are many yoga poses out there that anyone and everyone can do!
 And, these are just some of the yoga poses for plus-sized women.

 You can also explore and experiment with other yoga poses which we include in our article yoga poses for weight loss.
 You might just stumble upon new yoga poses that you can add to your routine.